This document describes Chromium's high-level architecture and how it is divided among multiple process types.

 browser maintains a corresponding

-which manages browser state and communication for the renderer.
-The browser and
+process, which manages browser state and communication for the renderer.
+The

-the renderer.
-Each view is given a view ID that is used to differentiate
+RenderFrame is given a routing ID that is used to differentiate multiple

-multiple views in the same renderer.
-These IDs are unique inside one renderer
+documents or frames in the same renderer.
+These IDs are unique inside one

-but not within the browser, so identifying a view requires a
+renderer but not within the browser, so identifying a frame requires both a

-and a view ID.
-Communication from the browser to a specific tab of content is
+RenderProcessHost and a routing ID.
+Communication from the browser to a

-RenderViewHost objects, which know how to send messages through Mojo or legacy IPC.
+objects, which know how to send messages through Mojo or legacy IPC.

 RenderProcessHostin the browser.
 There is exactly one

-RenderViewHostin the browser process (via the RenderProcess), and our WebKit embedding layer.
-This object represents the contents of one web page in a tab or popup window
+RenderFrameHostin the browser process (via Mojo), and the Blink layer.
+This object represents the contents of one web document in a tab or subframe.

 In the browser process: